nelialanets/Travel-destinations/README.md

 ## About

-An interactive and mobile responsive app that is designed for surfers and people who would like to explore remote tropical destination around the world.
+An interactive and mobile responsive app that is designed for surfers and people who would like to explore remote tropical destinations around the world.

 ## Technologies Used: